A spectacular 4-day itinerary in the sierra Gorda Queretaro

 WHAT TO PACK FOR THIS TOUR

-• windbreaker better if with a double layer
+- A windbreaker is better if it has a double layer

 DAY 4 SIERRA GORDA QUERETARO ITINERARY – THE OLD MISSIONS TOUR

-I was supposed to do only 2 days tour with Bernard, but he was so knowledgeable and professional that when he explained about all the missions available to see in the Sierra Gorda and their history, and couldn’t just go away without seeing them, so I asked him to take me around for another day.
+I was supposed to do only 2 2-day tour with Bernard, but he was so knowledgeable and professional that when he explained all the missions available to see in the Sierra Gorda and their history, I couldn’t just go away without seeing them, so I asked him to take me around for another day.

-Luckily he was available and we decided that the following day we would have seen the spectacular Concá mission in Arroyo Seco and after a few other stops he would drop me off at the bus station in Jalpan where I took my bus to Xilitla to continue with my journey towards the Huasteca Potosina.
+Luckily, he was available, and we decided that the following day we would see the spectacular Concá mission in Arroyo Seco, and after a few other stops, he would drop me off at the bus station in Jalpan, where I took my bus to Xilitla to continue with my journey towards the Huasteca Potosina.

-But let’s see our stops step by step.
+But let’s see our steps step by step.

 CONCA’ MISSION

-San Miguel de Concámission is the smallest of the Sierra Gorda and dedicated to the Archangel Michael and located in the small town of Arroyo Seco.
+San Miguel de Concámission is the smallest of the Sierra Gorda and is dedicated to the Archangel Michael, and is located in the small town of Arroyo Seco.

 Concá is a Pame word that means “with me.”
 Just like the other missions, what’s remarkable about Concà as well is the kind of decoration crafted on its facade, large flowers, foliage, and coarse figures, definitely a mark of the indigenous work.